marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Whenever you can select variables in a field you only need to insert the variable name (e.g. "payoff").
 If you want to use variables in other settings (e.g. the maximum) you have to use the standard notation (e.g. "$payoff;"), which gives the value of the variable.

-Under the setting *count*, you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).
+For most result elements you can change the setting for *count*.
+By this you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).

 Results single / multiple choice questions
 ------------------------------------------